Cpymadtools

 Matching routine to get cross-term Ripken parameters \(\beta_{12}\) and \(\beta_{21}\) to be 0 at a given location.

-• sequence (str) -- name of the sequence to activate for the matching.
+• sequence (str, optional) -- Name of the sequence to activate for the matching.
+If not provided the currently active sequence will be used.

-• vary_knobs (Sequence[str]) -- the variables names to VARY in the MAD-X routine.
+• vary_knobs (Sequence[str], optional) -- The variables names to VARY in the MAD-X routine.

 Example